FusionAuth/fusionauth-openapi/README.md

 * Copy over the description from a previously imported API (easiest to do it in two tabs)
 * Copy the new collection into the workspace.

+## Known issues

+While the specification is valid, the generated client libraries haven't been fully exercised.

+* FusionAuth uses polymorphic responses for some API calls, particularly Identity Providers.
+The support for that in client library generation code is problematic, based on our testing.
+I'm not sure if there are workarounds, but it seems like some work is being done.
+See https://github.com/swagger-api/swagger-codegen/issues/10011 and https://github.com/OpenAPITools/openapi-generator/issues/10880#issuecomment-995243186 for an openapi workaround.
+* This spec is built using the [fusionauth-client-builder](https://github.com/fusionauth/fusionauth-client-builder) project JSON files.
+This covers almost all of the API, but not everything.
+A few calls may be missing.
+If you find one that you need, please open a bug report.
+* Deprecated API endpoints are not included.
+* There's no information about what parameters are required or not, because that is not part of the API JSON files.
+* There are certain operations, status codes and security mechanisms (JWT auth, cookies for auth) that are not currently supported because they are not included in the API JSON files.
+* OAuth grant actions aren't currently supported (the /oauth2/ endpoints).
+* There is an issue generating the ruby client libraries. https://github.com/OpenAPITools/openapi-generator/issues/11350 has the repro steps.
+The `RUBY_POST_PROCESS_FILE` environment variable is a workaround.

 ## Next steps